interactive-sonification/sc3nb/README.md

 # sc3nb

-sc3nb is a python package that offers a SuperCollider3 interface, whit special support to be used within jupyter notebooks.
+sc3nb is a python package that offers a SuperCollider3 (sc3)interface, with special support to be used within jupyter notebooks.
-It establishes shortcuts and familiar functions used by sc3 to make it easier to program, interactively try sound synthesis and sonification development.
+It establishes shortcuts and familiar functions used by sc3 to make it easier to program and interactively try sound synthesis, and for sonification development.

   * Documentation: https://interactive-sonification.github.io/sc3nb
   * Source code: https://github.com/interactive-sonification/sc3nb